Week 17, 2021 – Every once in a while, a shortlist of 5 things that caught my interest lately, with a few notes.

 Peta’s 15 Vegan Trends to Keep an Eye Out For in 2021.
 I haven’t eaten animals for almost 30 years now, yes I’m that old if you guess.
 Happy to see so many people finally changing their food habits for a meat-free diet and the food industry discovering new plant-based meat alternatives.

-Here’s a tasty list of new vegan trends to come sooner or later in the next future.
+A tasty list of new vegan trends to come sooner or later in the next future.
 Yum.

 3. What I’ve been listening to